 Exposure to letter names and sounds can happen naturally through play with alphabet toys.
 CLICK HERE to see my top alphabet toys for learning letter names and sounds.
 Pinterest also has an abundant supply of pre-reading activity ideas for preschoolers.
 CLICK HERE to go to my Pinterest board for pre-reading activity ideas.

 Evan Moor has a few fun options for reading skills at the preschool level.
 Jumbo Fun with the Alphabet provides a lot of activities for each letter of the alphabet.
+CLICK HERE to read my full review of Jumbo Fun with the Alphabet.
 Basic phonics skills level A teaches phonemic awareness skills that are a prerequisite to learning to read using phonics.

 Handwriting is just developing in the preschool years.
 If a child is interested, there are a variety of fun multi-sensory options.
 CLICK HERE to read about the multi sensory approach I use for handwriting.